-“We Will Become (AYA Anthem)” is a song that celebrates the spirit of young adults with cancer.
+“We Will Become (AYA Anthem)” is a song that celebrates young adults’ spirit with cancer.

-Monica Moser, the songwriter and singer, was inspired to write the song by her friend Carley Rutledge, age 21, who has been receiving treatment for Ewing sarcoma at Cook Children’s Medical Center since age 15.
-Monica sang with Carley in high school, and has since continued to pursue her career as a songwriter and artist, with recordings and music videos.
+Monica Moser, the songwriter, and singer were inspired to write the song by her friend Carley Rutledge, age 21, who received treatment for Ewing sarcoma at Cook Children’s Medical Center since age 15.

 We encourage other young adults to share what they are #fightingtobecome